When it comes to choosing art for your home, you have two choices: do what everybody else is doing or dare to be different.

 Art has to make you wonder, you don’t have to like it at first.
 See, we’re used to using opposites all the time.
 “Love it!” versus “Oh, I hate that!”
 When we look at art, we run the piece through our filters and come out with a conclusion based on good/bad or love/hate options.
 If you rely on this, you’ll end up with safe and predictable choices.

 Instead, avoid using such tags when you’re choosing art.
 Observe it.
 How does it make you feel?
 That’s what you’re looking for, the feeling.
 Try to translate that feeling into your room.
 It doesn’t have to be a happy sunny vibe all time.
 Think about those films that make you sad.
-Just because they make you feel down doesn’t mean you don’t love those films.
+Just because they make you feel down doesn’t mean you don’t enjoy those films.

 5.- Put quality over quantity